There are only two main types of venomous spiders found in Fort Worth, Texas: The Brown Recluse and the Black Widow.

 Black Widow Spiders are often found in or under objects where their presence is not immediately obvious.
 In order to maintain safety, it is recommended that people performing activities where they cannot see where their hands are being placed (such as lifting boards or firewood, or reaching into storage boxes) should wear gloves to prevent being bitten by a hidden spider.
 Also, clothing should be checked before wearing–especially if unused for a considerable time–as a spider may have taken up residence within it.
 Around homes, they may live in out-houses, garages, cellars, furniture, shrubbery, ventilators, rain spouts, gas and electric meters and other undisturbed places

-Fort Worth Pest Control & Exterminator: Black Widow Spiders
+Pest Control Solutions for Fort Worth: Black Widow Spiders

 There are four species of widow spiders are native to the Fort Worth, Texas area.